About Relief Communications

 - Leading media outreach and communications strategies for current clients such as:

-- Fairmount Park Conservancy whose projects include The Oval, Parks on Tap, Centennial Commons, and various programs to support and sustain Philadelphia’s parks;
+- Fairmount Park Conservancy whose projects include creating and implementing a master plan for FDR Park, Parks on Tap, Centennial Commons, and various programs to support and sustain all of Philadelphia’s parks;

-- Prevention Point Philadelphia, a public health and social services organization working at the intersection of drug use and poverty; and
+- Prevention Point Philadelphia, a public health and social services organization working at the intersection of drug use and poverty, which is the largest harm reduction operation in the country; and

 - Rebuilding Together Philadelphia, which preserves affordable homeownership and revitalizes neighborhoods using volunteer resources.